overhangio/tutor/docs/index.rst

 License
 -------

-This work is licensed under the terms of the `MIT License <https://github.com/regisb/tutor/blob/master/LICENSE.txt>`_.
+This work is licensed under the terms of the `GNU Affero General Public License (AGPL) <https://github.com/regisb/tutor/blob/master/LICENSE.txt>`_.